reactioncommerce/reaction-docs/developer/architecture/schemas.md

 To work with multi-schema you need to specify the selector.
 You can do this by several ways:

-If object contains selector (it should because selector should be required)
+- If object contains selector (it should because selector should be required):

 ```js
 MyCollection.simpleSchema(object);